Insane96/InsaneDataPack/README.md

 * Sticks and Chests can be mass-crafted from logs
 * Sticks can be obtained from saplings
 * You can break down ladders to sticks
+* You can smelt leather armor to get back one piece of Rabbit Hide

 ### **Better Structure Loot**